xavdid/universal-test-runner/README.md

 ### Clearing the Terminal

-To clear the terminal and scrollback buffer before running the test command, set `UTR_CLEAR_PRE_RUN` in the environment.
+To clear the terminal and scrollback buffer before running the test command, set the `UTR_CLEAR_PRE_RUN` environment variable to anything besides `0`.

 This functionality has been tested on iTerm2, `Terminal.app`, and Kitty.
 Please open an issue if it doesn't work on your terminal.